yoog/ansible-maclaptop/README.md

 ### git

  * install or update to latest git
+ * The following will only run if the gitsshconfig tag is also included
    * Add ~.ssh/config for tiq and personal keys
    * Create separate .gitconfigs for different directories

 ### ssh